Gelzinga/PCB_Projects_Garrett/Laser_tag_receiver/README.md

 This board is a receiver for a laser tag project.
 The circuit is built with two op-amps with active filtering.
 The low pass filters are implimented using a series capacitor and resistor, and the high pass filters with the Gain bandwidth product property of the OP-AMP.
 The circuit attenuates high and low noise frequencies and provides around 160 dB of gain to the desired current domain signal genererated through the photdiode.
+Expected noise frequencies of 100 Hz and 10k hz.
+Circuit provides more than enough attenuation for noise signals, around 60 dB.

 Design Choices